FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/console.md

     - If the console is configured correctly, but when it is launched on Cent0S system, the following error occurs:

       Failed to connect to the node.
-Please check the node status and the console configruation.
+Please check the node status and the console configuration.

       It is because the JDK version that comes with the CentOS system is used (it will cause the console and blockchain node's authentication to fail).
 Please download Java 8 version or above from `OpenJDK official website <https://jdk.java.net/java-se-ri/8>`_ or `Oracle official website <https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>`_ and install (specific installation steps `refer to Appendix <./console.html#java>`_).
 To launch the console after installation.